naterush/naterush.io/public/_posts/2024-7-16-llm-integration-framework-3.markdown

 # Allow the model to execute execute_read_only_snowflake_query in a container
 # server-side.
 This allows users to easily create safe execution environments
+# that hook up to their infrastructure
-snowflake_query_tool = client.tools.create(
+snowflake_query_capability = client.capabilities.create(
 	name="Execute Snowflake Query (Read Only)",
 	code=snowflake_serverless_function_string
 )

 # Give the model access to snowflake data as well - so it can figure out
-# what specific tables/columns it needs to access
+# what specific tables/columns it needs to use in its queries
 snowflake_data_store = client.data_store.create(
     name="gpt-3.5-turbo",
     extra_data=[